CompNet/NaNet/README.md

 # NaNet
-Extraction and analysis of character networks from comics, bandes dessinées and such
+Extraction and analysis of character networks from bandes dessinées, comics, mangas, and such.

-Currently in development...
+This is software is currently in development...

-New name:
+Must find a better name:
 * Ninth Art Networks: NANet, Nianet, Ninanet
+* Networks of the Ninth Art: N9A
 * ?